fabien-ors/install-swig-unix-action/README.md

-# install-swig-windows-action
+# install-swig-unix-action
-Gthub action for installing SWIG from source under windows github runners.
+Gthub action for installing SWIG from source under Linux or MacOS github runners.